-- One preschool student (disabilities, autistic, non-verbal).
-This student has a paraeducator. - One student in 5th Grade (large motor skill deficits) This student has a paraeducator assigned. - One student in 11th grade (disabilities, limited large gross motor skills, deformity of one hand) This student has a paraeducator assigned.

-- One student in 12th grade (missing one limb, false leg) - Staff members will compromised immune systems (Kindergarten and Secondary Science) - Staff with young children at home
+- One preschool student and one kindergarten student (disabilities, autistic).
+This student has a paraeducator. - One student in 6th Grade (large motor skill deficits) This student has a paraeducator assigned. - One student in 12th grade (disabilities, limited large gross motor skills, deformity of one hand) This student has a paraeducator assigned. - Staff members will compromised immune systems (Kindergarten and Secondary Science) - · Staff with young children at home